Computer Aided Technical Drawing

 Randy H. Shih, "Exploring DraftSight", SDC Publications (2012).

-Part I - Initial part of the lesson with exposition of the subjects using examples drawn on the blackboard.
-Final part with execution of a drawing by students where they apply the knowledge acquired in the previous part.
+Part I - Initial part of the lesson with exposition of the subjects unsing examples drawn on the blackboard.
+Final part with execution of a drawing by the students where they apply the knowledge acquired in the previous part.

 Part II - Initial part of the lesson with introduction to the subjects using specialized software and a projector.
 Final part with execution of a drawing in computer by the students where they apply the knowledge acquired in the previous part.